bdfinst/adidas-devops-maturity-framework/README.md

 The framework defines maturity levels for each capability that teams can use to self-assess their current maturity and understand what needs to be done to go to the next level.

-As practitioners Lean practitioners our framework is in continuous evolution and the "Run" of today might be the "Walk" of tomorrow, helping the teams to aim for continuous improvement.
+As Lean practitioners, our framework is in continuous evolution and the "Run" of today might be the "Walk" of tomorrow, helping the teams to aim for continuous improvement.

 ### Contents